Our vision is based on understanding

 A foundation is something we stand on, we build on, we rise from...

 Our training concept provides a physical, mental and emotional foundation consisting of individualized ground work, extensive physical training and a solid positive bond with humans.
-When horses have been started without that foundation, their future begins to unravel in a way that leaves many of them (as well as their humans) frustrated with more and more behavioral challenges developing over time.
+When horses have been started without that foundation, their future begins to unravel in a way that leaves many of them and their humans frustrated.
+More and more behavioral challenges developing over time.

 When we leave out the essential parts in our horse’s learning, it is no different than skipping grades in our children’s education.
 We will find ourselves trying to fill in these gaps for years to come.
 As a result, most horses live their lives in a constant state of confusion with varrying levels of fear about their existence in our world.

-It provides a nearly unshakable future for any young horse and returns a confused horse to a state of comfort and emotional safety.
+Our training is based on LEARNING AT COMPLETE LIBERTY.
+This provides a nearly unshakable future for any young horse and returns a frightened and confused horse to a state of comfort and emotional safety.
 A strong partnership can only be build on such a foundation.

 We invite you to discover a language of intuition, openness and clear communication.
 Allowing horses to teach us about the reflection of our own emotions we rise to meet them on an entirely new level of awareness.
-A place free of judgment and unfulfilling expectations.
-A place of inspiration.
-Like a good conversation.
+A place free of judgment and unfulfilled expectations.
+A quiet place of inspiration.

 MEET SILENT VOICES FOUNDER AND DIRECTOR DORO LOHMANN

-She first began working as a professional trainer in Northern California in 1996 with a focus on developing sound horses for long distance endurance racing.
+She first began working as a professional trainer in Northern California in 1996.
+By building and managing a private ranch, she began her focus on starting, training and maintaining sound horses for long distance endurance racing.

-Many years of studying extensively with internationally recognized experts in the fields of veterinary medicine, equine massage and physical therapy, master farriery/equine podiatry, as well as a 10 year apprenticeship in holistic equine dentistry allows her to effectively provide a solid foundation for the physical rehabilitation and healing of horses.
+Many years of studying extensively with internationally recognized experts in the fields of veterinary medicine, equine massage and physical therapy, master farriery/equine podiatry, as well as a 10 year apprenticeship in holistic equine dentistry allows her to effectively provide the key fundamentals for the physical rehabilitation and healing of horses.

 Her deep understanding of these factors and the relationship between a horse’s emotions and their physical body allows her to succeed where other trainers fail.
 Doro enjoys immense success in repairing broken lines of communication and lost partnerships between horse and human.